moebiussurfing/ofxPresetsManager/README.md

 ## Two Working Modes

 1. **Edit Mode**:
-Auto-saves parameters changes when switching between presets.
+Auto saves parameters changes when switching between presets.
 Used to allow fast edition of the parameters.

 2. **Live Mode**:
-Disables auto-save and hides some GUI sections to simplify and improve performance.
+Disables auto save and hides some GUI sections to simplify and improve performance.
 Used when just playing the scenes.
 (We can save manually.)

 ## **Two Randomizer Engines**